jhe2155/addison/README.md

 # Addison

-Data visualization of dataset of pieces from the [Addison Gallery of American Art] (https://addison.andover.edu/Pages/default.aspx).
+Data visualization of dataset of pieces from the [Addison Gallery of American Art](https://addison.andover.edu/Pages/default.aspx).
 The following steps were conducted:

 - convert length, width dimensions of each art piece to decimal form (in inches)
 - seperate data into 6 time-separated datasets